scm-manager/docker/README.md

-# SCM-Manager multi-platform docker images
+# SCM-Manager Docker

-This project aims to create multi-platform docker images of SCM-Manager.
+This project aims to create multi-platform docker images for SCM-Manager.
 The goal of the project is it to create the following platforms on our ci infrastructure:

 * linux/amd64